MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir türü `iterator` , bir öğenin değerini değiştirmek için kullanılabilir.
+Bir tür `iterator`, bir öğenin değerini değiştirmek için kullanılabilir.

 ### <a name="example"></a>Örnek